Score Distillation Beyond Acceleration: Generative Modeling from Corrupted Data: Conclusion

 \section{Conclusion}

-In this work, we introduced Restoration Score Distillation (RSD) to learn from a broad class of corruption types.
+In this work, we introduced Restoration Score Distillation (RSD) to learn clean data distribution from a broad class of corruption types.
 Our empirical results on natural images and scientific MRI datasets show consistent improvements over existing baselines.
-Moreover, beyond standard diffusion objectives, the RSD framework is compatible with several corruption-aware training techniques such as Ambient Tweedie, Ambient Diffusion, and its Fourier-space variant, enabling flexible integration with recent advances in diffusion modeling.
-Theoretical analysis further reveals that RSD implicitly aligns the generator with the eigenspace of the clean data distribution, providing a principled understanding of its regularization benefits.
+Moreover, beyond standard diffusion objectives, the RSD framework is compatible with several corruption-aware training techniques, enabling flexible integration with recent advances in diffusion modeling.
 Together, our contributions highlight the potential of score distillation as a powerful mechanism for robust generative learning in real-world settings where clean data are scarce or unavailable.
-A detailed discussion of limitations is provided in Appendix \ref{app:limitation}.
+A detailed discussion of limitations is provided in Appendix \ref{app:discuss}.